-As of December 31, 2020, we had \$57 million of unrestricted cash and \$343 million of undrawn capacity under our Revolver, with the ability to borrow \$176 million of such capacity, subject to the conditions set forth in the applicable loan agreement (refer to Note 8 for more information on our Revolver), without pledging any additional assets to the facility.
-We refer to this \$233 million of unrestricted cash and portion of our Revolver's borrowing capacity as our "equity" liquidity which can be used for general corporate purposes or leveraged (a maximum of 2:1 in the case of our Revolver) to acquire new Ground Lease assets.
-Our primary sources of cash to date have been proceeds from equity offerings and private placements (refer to Note 11), proceeds from our initial capitalization by iStar and two institutional investors (refer to Note 11) and borrowings from our debt facilities.
+As of December 31, 2021, we had \$30 million of unrestricted cash and \$860 million of undrawn capacity on our Unsecured Revolver.
+We refer to the combined \$890 million of unrestricted cash and additional borrowing capacity on our Unsecured Revolver as our "equity" liquidity which can be used for general corporate purposes or leveraged to acquire or originate new Ground Lease assets.
+Our primary sources of cash to date have been proceeds from equity offerings and private placements (refer to Note 11 to the consolidated financial statements), proceeds from our initial capitalization by iStar and two institutional investors (refer to Note 11 to the consolidated financial statements) and borrowings from our debt facilities, mortgages and unsecured notes.
 Our primary uses of cash to date have been the acquisition/origination of Ground Leases, repayments on our debt facilities and distributions to our shareholders.

 As noted above, for the year ended December 31, 2020, percentage rents constituted approximately 2.5% of our total revenues.
-In 2021, we expect to experience a material decline in percentage rent revenues in respect of 2020 hotel operating performance.
-Such a decline in percentage rents, as well as any disruptions in the payment of future rents by our hotel or other tenants, would adversely impact our cash flows from operations, and any such impact could be material.
+In 2021, we did not recognize any percentage rent revenues from our Park Hotels Portfolio in respect of 2020 hotel operating performance impacted by the COVID-19 pandemic.
+In addition, we do not expect to recognize any percentage rent revenues from our Park Hotels Portfolio in 2022 in respect of 2021 hotel operating performance.
+Any decrease in percentage rent revenues, as well as any disruptions in the payment of future rents by our hotel or other tenants, would adversely impact our cash flows from operations, and any such impact could be material.

-We expect our future liquidity requirements to include debt service, distributions to our shareholders, working capital, acquisitions and originations of Ground Lease investments (including in respect of unfunded commitments), debt maturities and payments of fees under our management agreement to the extent we do not elect to pay the fees in common stock.
-Our primary sources of liquidity going forward will generally consist of cash on hand and cash flows from operations, new financings, unused borrowing capacity under our Revolver (subject to the conditions set forth in the applicable loan agreement) and common and/or preferred equity issuances.
+We expect our short-term liquidity requirements to include debt service on our debt obligations (see Mortgages, Unsecured Revolver and Unsecured Notes below), distributions to our shareholders, working capital, new acquisitions and originations of Ground Lease investments, expense reimbursements to our Manager and payments of fees under our management agreement to the extent we do not elect to pay the fees in common stock (refer to Note 13 to the consolidated financial statements).
+Our primary sources of liquidity going forward will generally consist of cash on hand and cash flows from operations, new financings (refer to Note 14 to the consolidated financial statements), unused borrowing capacity under our Unsecured Revolver (subject to the conditions set forth in the applicable loan agreement) and common and/or preferred equity issuances.
 We expect that we will be able to meet our liquidity requirements over the next 12 months and beyond.